 HIRING at most top firms follows a similar highly structured pattern: interviews on campus, followed by interviews back at the firms, then (hopefully) a summer associateship.
-Many components of this process are laid down by NALP's guidelines, and by law schools.
 Recruitment varies from school to school and from firm to firm, but here we will attempt to give you a rough overview of how the OCI process works, plus tips on how to get through it successfully.

 OCIs are aimed at students at the start of their 2L year for summer positions the following summer, between their 2L and 3L years.
-Although they occur under the banner of 'fall recruiting', OCIs are increasingly held earlier in the year, starting in August and September.
+Although they occur under the banner of 'fall recruiting', OCIs are increasingly held earlier in the year, starting in August and September (due to the COVID-19 pandemic, many schools have postponed 2020 OCIs to early 2021).
 Besides BigLaw firms, smaller firms, public interest organizations and government agencies (like the Federal Public Defender’s Office, the IRS and Immigration and Customs Enforcement) also recruit on campus.
 While commercial law firms pay to attend, government and public organizations usually don't.

 Students can bid on a certain number of employers (often between 20 and 50), ranking their preferences for firms and office locations.
 A preset system determines who they interview with: some schools allow employers to select a proportion of the students they interview; others use a lottery system which is entirely based on students' preferences.
 Bidding deadlines are usually in July.